brombal/stylix-docs/markdown/selectors.md

 The use of `&` here applies the hover styles directly to this element, rather than its descendants.
 Without the `&`, the selector would only match hovered elements *within* the `<a>`, which is probably not what is intended.

 The `&` is useful in a variety of situations.
 Style objects can be nested infinitely deep, and selectors without the `&` symbol will be appended to the parent selector.
 You can use `&` anywhere that you want the selector to result in anything other than this default behavior.

+## `$css` all the way down

+The `$css` prop value is a *Stylix CSS object* and is very flexible in its behavior.
+These object can themselves contain a property named `$css`, which, you guessed it, is also a Stylix CSS object.
+Nested `$css` objects will merge into their parent, overriding properties in the parent

 ## Styling deeper elements